 If a household requests to be placed on the waiting list, the applicant will be notified when s/he nears the top of the list for an available unit.

 The applicant may refuse the first unit and continue to wait for another unit with no change in waitlist position, if applicant has good cause for refusing the unit offered.
-If an applicant rejects an offer without good cause, the applicant will be removed from the waiting list.

-'Good cause' includes medical reasons, recent death of a close family member, facing or recovering from a hospital stay within the projected move-in period.
+"Good cause" includes medical reasons; recent death of a close family member; and facing recovery from a hospital stay within the projected move-in period.
 When a unit is rejected for good cause, the applicant will keep his/her place on the waiting list, and Management will offer the available unit to the next applicant.
-Management will require documentation to support the 'good cause'.
+Management will require documentation to support the "good cause."